sergiomauz/Ruby-Enumerable-Methods/README.md

-# ruby-enumerable-methods
+# RUBY ENUMERABLE METHODS

-It is a SOLO project with educational purposes, which has an imitation of Ruby Enumerable Methods.
+It is a project with educational purposes, which has an imitation of Ruby Enumerable Methods.
 The requirements are in [The Odin Project](https://www.theodinproject.com/courses/ruby-programming/lessons/advanced-building-blocks#project-2-enumerable-methods)

 ## Built With